caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

     * If several threads want the same resource, round-robin assignment
   * Multiple program counters (= threads) and a policy for the instruction fetch units to decide which threads to fetch (*Fetch and decode stage*)
-  * Multiple or larger register files with a least as many registers as logical registers for all threads (*Commit stage*)
+  * Multiple or larger register files with at least as many registers as logical registers for all threads (*Commit stage*)
   * Multiple instructions retirement (e.g., per thread squashing)
     * No change needed in the execution path